Nuitka/Nuitka/README.txt

 time and predictions of assignments.
 It determines if their inputs are constants or of similar values.
-An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none, or no repeated module variable lookup.
+An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none, or no repeated module variable look-up.

-Consider e.g. the module attribute "__name__" which likely is only ever read, so its value could be predicted to a constant string known at compile time.
+Consider e.g. the module attribute ``__name__`` which likely is only ever read, so its value could be predicted to a constant string known at compile time.
 This can then be used as input to the constant folding.

 .. code-block:: python